-Prerequisite(s): HIS 131 or HIS 132
+Prerequisite(s): Take English 1 Set

-This course is a study of African-Americans from the Colonial period to the present.
+This course covers African-American History from the Colonial period to the present.
 Topics include African origins, the slave trade, the Civil War, Reconstruction, the Jim Crow era, the civil rights movement, and contributions of African-Americans.
-Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in the history of African-Americans.
+Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in the history of African Americans.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.